NordVPN vs ExpressVPN comparison in 2025

 DNS leak protection | ✅ Yes | ✅ Yes |

-Neither NordVPN nor ExpressVPN is based in a country that is a part of the Fourteen Eyes Alliance.
-Besides, both providers have had their no-logs policies independently audited.
+Both providers have had their no-logs policies independently audited multiple times by reliable cybersecurity firms.
 ExpressVPN has had two no-log policy audits done by KPMG in 2023 and in 2022.
 Meanwhile, the latest audit was done in June 2024 by Cure53, which evaluated the provider’s browser extensions.

 NordVPN, on the other hand, has a slightly different approach, but it’s just as interesting.
 It commits to doing a third-party audit every one to two years.
 Its most recent one was in 2024.
 What I like about this is the regular schedule.
-It shows NordVPN is not just doing it once for show but ensuring its privacy practices stay up-to-date.
+It shows NordVPN is not just doing it once for show but ensuring its privacy practices stay up to date.
 In a world where privacy standards change constantly, this kind of consistency stands out to me.
 It proves NordVPN is willing to evolve and stay accountable.

-What’s really worth discussing here is how NordVPN and ExpressVPN don’t just make no-logs claims – they prove it.
+What’s really worth discussing here is how NordVPN and ExpressVPN don’t just make no-logs claims – they prove them.
 Many VPNs out there will boast about no-logs policies, but if they’ve only had an audit once, or worse, never at all, how can you be sure they’re following through?
 That’s where these two shine.
 Their regular audits show they’re keeping themselves in check, and that’s a big deal.

 During my tests, I found no DNS leaks with NordVPN or ExpressVPN.
 However, while reviewing both providers in security terms, NordVPN did a little better than ExpressVPN as there was an issue with ExpressVPN's Windows app version 12 in 2024 – its split tunneling feature didn't route DNS requests properly.
 The provider fixed it fast, though, and everything works fine again.
 Plus, ExpressVPN has shown its commitment to transparency by releasing a report on DNS leaks.
+Unsurprisingly, both providers also include kill switches with their apps to prevent IP leaks if the VPN tunnel abruptly disconnects.

 Speed comparison: is NordVPN faster than ExpressVPN?